 - With the growing sophistication of social channels such as Twitter, LinkedIn and Facebook, prospective buyers have many options for reaching out.

 So, as you receive an uptick in inquiries from Europe, Asia or elsewhere, it may be the first sign you’re ready to kick your exporting efforts into high gear.
+Start by researching the market you want to enter to ensure it’s a good fit for your company.

 2. You realize you’re already part of a supply chain